RafaelReyesCarmona/TinyTrackGPS/README.md

   * Timezone library, Jack Christensen (https://github.com/JChristensen/Timezone).
   * Time library, Paul Stoffregen (https://github.com/PaulStoffregen/Time).
   * Vcc library fork, LaZsolt (https://github.com/LaZsolt/Arduino_Vcc).
 Fork version to add support to LGT8F328P board and EMA implementation, more info about EMA (https://tttapa.github.io/Pages/Mathematics/Systems-and-Control-Theory/Digital-filters/Exponential%20Moving%20Average/C++Implementation.html).
 Source on 'lib'.
   * ConfigFile library fork, Rafael Reyes.
 It is based on SDConfig library fork, Claus Mancini [Fuzzer11] (https://github.com/Fuzzer11/SDconfig).
 The fork version uses templates to allocate space at compile time to prevent the sketch from crashing and it is modificated to support SdFat library.
+  * EMA library fork, Rafael Reyes.
+It is based on EMA library v0.1, Rafael Reyes (https://github.com/RafaelReyesCarmona/EMA).
+  * Semphr library, Rafael Reyes.
+It is a basic implementation of a control structure semaphore.

 ## How to compile